rakudo-p5/v5/STATUS.md

         <tr align='center'><td align='left'>t/v5/06-bool.v5</td><td>26</td><td>6</td><td>0</td><td>0</td><td>32</td></tr>
         <tr align='center'><td align='left' rowspan='2'>uni/sprintf.v5</td><td>25</td><td>27</td><td>0</td><td>0</td><td>52</td></tr>
         <tr><td colspan='5'>'%*vd' is not valid in sprintf format sequence 'n%*vd'<br />
-  in any panic at gen/parrot/stage2/NQPHLL.nqp:2051<br />
-  in any statement at gen/parrot/stage2/NQPHLL.nqp:2056<br />
-  in any TOP at gen/parrot/stage2/NQPHLL.nqp:2046<br />
-  in any parse at gen/parrot/stage2/QRegex.nqp:1263<br />
-  in any sprintf at gen/parrot/stage2/NQPHLL.nqp:2389<br />
-  in sub sprintf at gen/parrot/CORE.setting:3556<br />
-  in block  at t/spec/uni/sprintf.v5:150<br />
-  in method reify at gen/parrot/CORE.setting:7288<br />
-  in method reify at gen/parrot/CORE.setting:7183<br />
-  in method gimme at gen/parrot/CORE.setting:7611<br />
-  in method eager at gen/parrot/CORE.setting:7583<br />
-  in block  at t/spec/uni/sprintf.v5:145<br />
-  in any  at t/spec/uni/sprintf.v5:1<br />
-  in any  at gen/parrot/stage2/NQPHLL.nqp:1146<br />
-  in any eval at gen/parrot/stage2/NQPHLL.nqp:1133<br />
-  in any evalfiles at gen/parrot/stage2/NQPHLL.nqp:1339<br />
-  in any command_eval at gen/parrot/stage2/NQPHLL.nqp:1276<br />
-  in any command_eval at src/Perl6/Compiler.nqp:17<br />
-  in any command_line at gen/parrot/stage2/NQPHLL.nqp:1218<br />
-  in any MAIN at gen/parrot/main.nqp:45<br />
-  in any  at gen/parrot/main.nqp:35<br />
 </td></tr>
         <tr align='center'><td align='left' rowspan='2'>op/ord.v5</td><td>22</td><td>0</td><td>0</td><td>13</td><td>35</td></tr>
         <tr><td colspan='5'>  13 skipped: Invalid character for UTF-8 encoding<br />